⚡Event Triggers

 Once your configuration is done, click "Create trigger" to start sending data to your HTTP endpoint.

-That's it! 🎉 You create a trigger!
+That's it! 🎉 You created a trigger!

 Pause a trigger